tradecloud/tradecloud-docs-api-v2/order/buyer/reissue.md

 The `/order-integration/order` API method is the same as when [sending a new order](issue.md) with additional JSON objects as mentioned below.
 Tradecloud will update the order based on the `purchaseOrderNumber` and will update or add lines based on the `lines.position` and will update or add delivery schedule and history based on `deliverySchedule.position` and `deliveryHistory.position`.

 {% hint style="tip" %}
-The update is event oriented, eg. you only have to send the lines affected (updated, added or some indicator set).
+The update is event oriented, you only have to send the lines new or updated.
 But you can also send all lines anyway.
 {% endhint %}

 ### Additional order body JSON objects